Costs & other services

-The Department of Work and Pensions issue a very useful booklet entitled "What to do after a Death" (D49) which can be obtained free of charge from any of their offices.
+The Department of Work and Pensions issue a very useful guide entitled “What to do after someone dies” available to download on their website at www.gov.uk/when-someone-dies.

 Can I get help from the DWP towards the cost of a funeral?

-You will need to get Form SF200 from the DWP which needs to be completed and returned within three months of the funeral.
+You will need to complete form SF200 from the DWP, or telephone 0800 151 2012, within 6 months of the funeral.
 You may qualify for assistance if the person responsible for arranging the funeral is receiving:-

 Can you advise on Memorials?